pthreat/StangeMercadoPago/README.md

-# StangeMercadoPago

-Shopware MercadoPago Plugin (By Federico Stange)
+# Shopware MercadoPago Payment Plugin (by Federico Stange)

 For using this plugin you need to create a mercado pago developer account at https://www.mercadopago.com/developers/